UdaraJay/Dunbar/README.md

 If you're consuming your Laravel API from any public client, like a single-page web app or a mobile/desktop app, chances are you're going to have to store the client-secret credentails somewhere in there.
 It's super easy for anyone to inspect you code and grab your secure tokens.

-In the event of a leak, resetting your secrets means having to update client code.
-All-in-all, annoying.

 Using a 'thin' (server-side) proxy is the fastest way to secure your client APIs; simply put, this poxy will sit between your frontend clients and backend apis.
 Where you would normally make an authentication call to the API with a client-id and client-secret like so:

 ```http